BerlinSky/webpack2-setup/README.md

 ## Change Log:

-1. Add "FormsModule" to the app.module.ts
+1. Install "firebase" with "-S"
-2. Add inputs on the login page to observe:
+2. Add the firebase definition to the vender.ts
-  a. no binding
-  b. one-way binding
-  c. two-way binding
-3. Update style with flexbox
+3. Import the firebase to the user.service
+4. Configure the firebase in the constructor

 ## TODO's